GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Avoid EPG builds unless you are in all EPG team because taking out enemy shields both brings dps, and if you don't take out their shields, makes your team job more difficult.

 Get all reps maxed out even if you don't need the gear.
-They will appear in your passives.
+They will appear in your passives and you may need the traits, ship modules and respecs.

 Do all of R&D by doing 24h tasks.
-At level 15, they will give you nice traits.
+At level 15, they will give you nice traits and you'll be able to craft nice stuff.

 Under HUD options, select maintain auto attack.
 Then turn off autofire on all your ship weps if you enabled it.